ad3ller/emonitor/README.rst

 emonitor
 ========

-A python CLI tool for regularly reading and recording data from serial instruments, e.g., temperature sensors, vacuum pressure guages.
+A python CLI tool for regularly reading and recording data from serial instruments.

+Tested using a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.

 Install
 -------